Create an elastic node pool with a custom image

 Note

-After you complete the preceding environment configuration, upgrade the kernel to version 4.18 or later and install ipvsadm.
+After completing the environment configuration, upgrade the kernel to 4.18 or later and install ipvsadm.

 3. Install containerd.

-1. Run the following commands to download the CNI plugins and containerd packages:
+1. Download the CNI plugins and containerd packages:

 wget https://github.com/containernetworking/plugins/releases/download/v1.3.0/cni-plugins-linux-amd64-v1.3.0.tgz